Gospel

 Luke 24:49

-Jesus commands the disciples to wait for the Father's promise, directly linking to the Spirit's coming in John 14:26.
+Jesus commands the disciples to wait for the Father’s promise of power from on high, directly linking to the Spirit’s coming in John 14:26.